Gottmik: RuPaul's Drag Race and subsequent tours

 In 2021, Gottmik became the first trans man to compete on RuPaul's Drag Race, appearing on the thirteenth season.
-He performed well in the competition, winning two challenges (the ball and the Snatch Game, performing as Paris Hilton), and ultimately reaching the top four alongside Kandy Muse, Symone, and Rosé.
-He was eliminated during the finale episode in a lip sync for your life to the song "Gimme More" against the season's eventual winner, Symone, ultimately tying with Rosé as second/third runner up.

-After competing on Drag Race, Gottmik signed with Voss Events talent management, and will be traveling the United States with Voss' COVID-19 pandemic-compliant drive-in drag show, Drive 'N Drag Saves 2021.
-Gottlieb will also join Voss' 2022 European tour, Rupaul's Drag Race Werq the World tour.
+Gottmik performed well in the competition, winning two challenges (the ball and the Snatch Game, performing as Paris Hilton), and ultimately reaching the top four alongside Kandy Muse, Symone, and Rosé.
+Gottmik was eliminated during the finale episode in a lip sync for your life to the song "Gimme More" against the season's eventual winner, Symone, ultimately tying with Rosé as second/third runner up.After competing on Drag Race, Gottmik signed with Voss Events talent management, and traveled the United States with Voss' COVID-19 pandemic-compliant drive-in drag show, Drive 'N Drag Saves 2021.
+Gottmik also joined Voss' 2022 European tour, RuPaul's Drag Race Werq the World tour.
 In October 2021, Gottmik performed alongside fellow drag race alumni Violet Chachki, Alyssa Edwards, Aquaria, Jaida Essence Hall, Kandy Muse, Plastique Tiara, Rosé, and Kim Chi on Voss Event's Night of the Living Drag Halloween tour.
+On April 23, 2024, Gottmik was announced as one of the eight contestants competing on the ninth season of RuPaul's Drag Race All Stars.
+During the season’s comedy roast, Gottmik used multiple sets from comedian Nikki Glaser’s standup without attribution, resulting in criticism from some social media users.
+Gottmik responded they had “reworked” the material.

 Media

 Gottmik launched a YouTube channel in January 2021.
 Gottlieb has also appeared on the Gigi Gorgeous, Pearl, James Charles and World of Wonder channels.
 Gottlieb was featured on the cover of Attitude for its April Style issue in 2021.
 Cosmopolitan invited Gottlieb to demonstrate how he transforms into Gottmik.
 In a July 2021 interview with Entertainment Weekly, it was revealed that the producers of the 2022 remake of Hellraiser auditioned Gottlieb for the role of the film's most iconic character, Pinhead.
-Gottlieb had previously worn a black-and-white-themed runway look inspired by Pinhead in the season 13 finale of RuPaul's Drag Race.

-In September 2021, Gottlieb started the YouTube and Podcast series No Gorge with fellow drag race alum Violet Chachki, where they discuss "all things fashion, life, and artistry."
+Gottlieb had previously worn a black-and-white-themed runway look inspired by Pinhead in the season 13 finale of RuPaul's Drag Race.In September 2021, Gottlieb started the YouTube and podcast series No Gorge with fellow drag race alum Violet Chachki, where they discuss "all things fashion, life, and artistry".
 Gottmik is one of the most-followed queens of Drag Race, with more than 1.3 million Instagram followers as of October 2021.

-In September 2022, Gottmik appeared in the music video for Sam Smith and Kim Petras' song Unholy alongside Violet Chachki.
-Gottmik and Violet Chachki also performed alongside Smith and Petras to the song Unholy at the 2023 Grammy Awards.
+In September 2022, Gottmik appeared in the music video for Sam Smith and Kim Petras' song "Unholy" alongside Violet Chachki.
+Gottmik and Violet Chachki also performed alongside Smith and Petras to "Unholy" at the 2023 Grammy Awards.

-Gottlieb will release his debut bookThe T Guide on May 16, 2023 through Penguin Random House.
-Co-written with Canadian beauty influencer Gigi Gorgeous, The T Guide will talk about the duo's "trans experiences and a celebration of gender expression – man, woman, nonbinary, and beyond".
+Gottlieb released his debut book The T Guide on May 16, 2023, through Penguin Random House.
+Well received by fans, and co-written with Canadian beauty influencer Gigi Gorgeous, The T Guide discusses the duo's "trans experiences and a celebration of gender expression – man, woman, nonbinary, and beyond".